DonaldKellett/Osiver/API.md

 #### `403 Forbidden`

 The payload associated with the POST request was valid but the user requesting the operation does not have sufficient privileges.
-It is acceptable to return `404 Not Found` in place of this status code to conceal information from potential attackers.
+It is acceptable to return `404 Not Found` in place of this status code to conceal sensitive information from potential attackers.

 The server should return a JSON payload containing the following fields: